yagoliz/yagolc/content/publication/05-skypos/index.md

   of aircraft around Europe.
 Our results show that we can achieve median accuracy down to 10 m in seconds, enabling almost real-time positioning or location verification using aircraft signals at scale
-publication: '*5G/6G Precise Positioning on Cooperative Intelligent Transportation Systems (C-ITS) and Connected Automated Vehicles (CAV)*'
+publication: '*IEEE Journal on Selected Areas in Communications*'
 ---